garencheckley/podexp/README.md

 These improvements significantly enhance the listening experience by ensuring that the Text-to-Speech engine receives clean, properly formatted text that can be converted accurately to speech without unexpected artifacts or interruptions.

+### Improved Source Attribution Display
+The system now features an enhanced display for source attribution in news-based podcasts:

+- **User-Friendly References**: API search URLs are now displayed as "Reference 1", "Reference 2", etc. instead of raw URLs
+- **Enhanced Visual Design**: Sources section uses a cleaner, more attractive styling with bullet points and subtle hover effects
+- **Flexible URL Handling**: System intelligently detects and formats different types of source URLs
+- **Error Handling**: Robust error handling for malformed or unexpected URL formats
+- **Mobile Responsive**: Source attribution section is fully responsive for all screen sizes

+This improvement makes the source attribution section more readable and professional, enhancing the overall user experience while maintaining the important credibility that source attribution provides to news-based podcasts.

 ## Development Workflow

 The development process follows these steps: